How We Index

 In order to understand searching and expected search results, it is important for you to understand how Canopy indexes text.
 Canopy goes through an analyzing process as depicted below:

-To ensure high-quality and consistent indexing of text data, Canopy utilizes the Standard Tokenizer in conjunction with many other specialized Language Tokenizers optimized for the linguistic nuances of specific languages.
+To ensure high-quality, consistent indexing of text data, Canopy uses a primary Tokenizer alongside specialized Language Tokenizers optimized for the linguistic nuances of specific languages.

 The Standard Tokenizer utilizes a sophisticated, grammar-aware method to break down text into searchable units known as tokens.
 It follows the Unicode Text Segmentation standard (Unicode Standard Annex #29), allowing it to accurately identify word boundaries in English as well as many other languages.